ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588-C_User_Hardware_Manual.md

 **Note:**

-**1\.
-For the convenience of later debugging, please lead out the debugging serial port when designing the carrier board;**
+- **For the convenience of later debugging, please lead out the debugging serial port when designing the carrier board;**

-**2\.
-It is recommended to keep Q1 and Q2, which can effectively prevent the U5 current from flowing back to the CPU through UART2\_TX/RX when the core board is not powered-up, affecting the startup and even causing damage;**
+- **It is recommended to keep Q1 and Q2, which can effectively prevent the U5 current from flowing back to the CPU through UART2\_TX/RX when the core board is not powered-up, affecting the startup and even causing damage.**

 #### 3.5.6 IIC Extending IO